Burger King: History

 The predecessor to Burger King was founded in 1953 in Jacksonville, Florida, as Insta-Burger King.
-After visiting the McDonald brothers' original store location in San Bernardino, California, the founders and owners (Keith J. Kramer and his wife's uncle Matthew Burns), who had purchased the rights to two pieces of equipment called "Insta-machines", opened their first restaurants.
+After visiting the McDonald brothers' original store location in San Bernardino, California, the founders and owners (Keith G. Cramer and his wife's uncle Matthew Burns), who had purchased the rights to two pieces of equipment called "Insta-machines", opened their first restaurants.
 Their production model was based on one of the machines they had acquired, an oven called the "Insta-Broiler".
-This strategy proved to be so successful that they later required all of their franchises to use the device.
+This strategy proved so successful that they later required all their franchises to use the device.
 After the company faltered in 1959, it was purchased by its Miami, Florida, franchisees, James McLamore and David R. Edgerton.
 They initiated a corporate restructuring of the chain, first renaming the company Burger King.
 They ran the company as an independent entity for eight years (eventually expanding to over 250 locations in the United States), before selling it to the Pillsbury Company in 1967.

 Pillsbury's management tried several times to restructure Burger King during the late 1970s and the early 1980s.
 The most prominent change came in 1978 when Burger King hired McDonald's executive Donald N. Smith to help revamp the company.
 In a plan called "Operation Phoenix", Smith restructured corporate business practices at all levels of the company.
 Changes included updated franchise agreements, a broader menu and new standardized restaurant designs.
 Smith left Burger King for PepsiCo in 1980 shortly before a system-wide decline in sales.

-Pillsbury's Executive Vice President of Restaurant Operations Norman E. Brinker was tasked with turning the brand around, and strengthening its position against its main rival McDonald's.
+Pillsbury's Executive Vice President of Restaurant Operations Norman E. Brinker was tasked with turning the brand around, and strengthening its position against its main rival, McDonald's.
 One of his initiatives was a new advertising campaign featuring a series of attack ads against its major competitors.
 This campaign started a competitive period between Burger King, McDonald's, and top burger chains known as the Burger wars.
 Brinker left Burger King in 1984, to take over Dallas-based gourmet burger chain Chili's.

-Smith and Brinker's efforts were initially effective, but after their respective departures, Pillsbury relaxed or discarded many of their changes, and scaled back on construction of new locations.
+Smith and Brinker's efforts were initially effective, but after their respective departures, Pillsbury relaxed or discarded many of their changes and scaled back on construction of new locations.
 These actions stalled corporate growth and sales declined again, eventually resulting in a damaging fiscal slump for Burger King and Pillsbury.
 Poor operation and ineffectual leadership continued to bog down the company for many years.

 Pillsbury was eventually acquired by the British entertainment conglomerate Grand Metropolitan in 1989.
 Initially, Grand Met attempted to bring the chain to profitability under newly minted CEO Barry Gibbons; the changes he initiated during his two-year tenure had mixed results, as successful new product introductions and tie-ins with The Walt Disney Company were offset by continuing image problems and ineffectual advertising programs.
 Additionally, Gibbons sold off several of the company's assets in an attempt to profit from their sale and laid off many of its staff members.